 Greens like spinach, mustard, fresh coriander, and garden cress are present in lovely fashion in the market.
 Potatoes and onions are among the dried vegetables neatly arranged in trays.
 There are also many other vegetables present.

-A Nepali vegetable market has importance because of the immense utility of vegetables by Nepali people.
+A Nepali vegetable market is important because of the immense utility of vegetables by Nepali people.
 So, if you are in Nepal and want to have Nepali vegetables buy them from the market.

 The table below lists the Nepali translations of vegetable names and their pronunciation.